-Note: This figure reports the revenue and wage bill shares implied by the calibration.
-The first row shows the density of per-firm revenue shares and wage bill shares, while the second row shows the total revenue and wage bill shares allocated to low- and high-TFP firms in 1977 and 2019.
+Notes: This figure reports the revenue and wage bill shares implied by the calibration.
+The first row shows the density of per-firm revenue shares (left panel) and wage bill shares (right panel), while the second row shows the total revenue (left panel) and wage bill shares (right panel) allocated to low- and high-TFP firms in 1977 and 2019.
 Blue bars represent the revenue and wage bill shares for low-TFP firms, while orange bars represent the corresponding shares for high-TFP firms.